Mink Oil For Boots (Expert Guide) | Pros, Cons, & Alternatives

 You may notice that mink oil products come in both paste and liquid form.
 One is not better than the other in terms of efficacy.
 Some people prefer the paste because it’s less messy and offers more control during application.
 Others like that the liquid leaves less residue and may simply use a more precise applicator brush to compensate.
 Ultimately, it’s all about personal preference, as both offer similar conditioning properties.

-Does Mink Oil Waterproof Shoes and Boots?
+Does Mink Oil Waterproof Leather?

 - Mink oil adds extra water resistance to leather